leox1v/academic-kickstart/content/authors/admin/_index.md

 +++

-I am a second year PhD student in the [Data Analytics Lab](http://da.inf.ethz.ch/index.php) at ETH Zurich.
+I am a fourth year PhD student in the [Data Analytics Lab](http://da.inf.ethz.ch/index.php) at ETH Zurich.
 Currently, I'm working on natural language processing and non-convex optimization.

 Prior to this, I obtained a Master’s degree from ETH in Computer Science and a Bachelor’s degree from KIT Karlsruhe in electrical engineering.